johnalison/WorkingPhilosophy/WorkingPhilosophy.md

        > Partial Answer: Use body signals to measure monitor when you are caught up.
        > eg: when you are getting angry/emotional clenching your jaw/fists (BQ!)
        > This indicates you are caught up in a probable/overly focused.
+       > Feeling Strong emotions
+       > Is your ego getting involved?
+(Jealosy a big sign of ego!)
+       > Chaos that your getting swept up into
    - To detach, consciously send signals to you body: Lift head/chip up.
 Scan room from left to right.
 Breath.
    - Gives you perspective/space to think.
+   - Important to detach, see yourself in wider context.
+What are you doing ?
+Waht are you feeling?
+   - Detachment provides position to make good/effective decisions
+   - Whole challenge is recognizing/remmebering when to detach.
+   - Dont walk around detached all the time.
+Need cues/clues to detach

 - "Leader on the front lines is always right".
 Even if what they are saying seems counter-intuitive, there is some truth to their lived experience.